wh0/wh0.github.io/_posts/2020-08-12-closeguard.md

         + (String) closerNameOrAllocationInfo + ". ");
 ```

+So for different kinds of resources, you'll see messages like `A resource failed to call destroy.` or `A resource failed to call release.` or `A resource failed to call end.`.
+(Sorry, you knew what the code meant.
+Just including these SEO reasons.)

 I'm glad I tracked this down.
 I found out from the code around there that you can have it retain a stack trace of where this never-closed resource was created.